If you want to know what beta-alanine is, why people take it, and whether or not it can benefit you, then you want to read this article.

 Your body primarily uses beta-alanine to form a compound molecule called carnosine, which is stored in your muscles and brain.
 It does this by combining beta-alanine with an essential amino acid, L-histidine.

-Now, one of carnosine’s roles in our muscles relates to the regulation of acidity levels.
+One of carnosine’s roles in our muscles relates to the regulation of acidity levels.

 When a muscle contracts repeatedly, it becomes more and more acidic.
 This, in turn, impairs its ability to continue contracting, until eventually it can no longer contract at all.